International Institute for Strategic Studies

 • Conflict, Security and Development – Exploring the drivers and socio-economic implications of conflict and instability, producing analysis of the interplay between international security and global development.

-• Geo-economics, Geo-politics and Strategy – Analyzing the global interplay of economics and geopolitics, in the context of a redistribution of economic power from West to East.
+• Geo-economics, Geo-politics and Strategy – Analyzing the global interplay of economics and geopolitics in redistributing economic power from West to East.

 Publications: